menkobalazs/power-systems-analysis/README.md

 # Power Systems Modelling with PyPSA

 This repository contains power system modelling work using [PyPSA](https://docs.pypsa.org/), focusing on a dataset based on a future Hungarian electricity system.
-It includes network optimization, sensitivity analysis, multi-country simulations, and integration with [PyPSA-Eur](https://pypsa-eur.readthedocs.io/).
+It includes network optimization, sensitivity analysis and multi-country simulations.

 ## Data